 Represent, Champion, and Celebrate

 We continued our excellent work on policy change, research, and external communications.
-Receiving funding to develop the One Family Advocacy Project from the UBIDAC fund via the Community Foundation was a really positive development, bringing to fruition a long-term ambition to have specific resources to support parents directly impacted by adverse policies, and an pathway for them to share their experiences and stories with policy makers, media and the public.
+Receiving funding to develop the One Family Advocacy Project from the UBIDAC fund via the Community Foundation was a really positive development, bringing to fruition a long-term ambition to have specific resources to support parents directly impacted by adverse policies and a pathway for them to share their experiences and stories with policy makers, media and the public.
 We began this project with a National Survey to develop a baseline of issues impacting one-parent families and look forward to the development of this new project.

 Policy